Reading Textbooks Effectively

 - Special interest boxes and notes in margins

 - Bold words

+Get to know your digital reading platform.
 Digital or e-textbooks may have some additional features.
-Does the digital format encourage a specific reading path or is there room to jump around?
+Does the digital format encourage a specific reading path, or is it easy to jump around?
 Can you bookmark pages, or are there other ways to save your progress?
 If you follow a hyperlink, how do you get back to where you were before?
 Getting to know the structure of your e-textbook and seeing how page or section navigation works will save you time in the long run.